#33 How to Overcome Anxiety: A Biblical Perspective

 If we are going to trust God amid anxiety, we need to take intentional steps to shift our focus from fear to faith.
 Here are three practical ways to do that:

 When anxiety creeps in, our natural response is often to overthink and try to solve everything in our minds.
-But Philippians 4:6-7 gives us a different strategy:
+But Philippians 4:6–7 gives us a different strategy and serves as a clear prayer for anxiety rooted in Scripture:

 “Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”